-27. St. Mark’s Basilica, Venice
+34. St. Mark’s Basilica, Venice

 St. Mark’s is an astonishing tour de force of Italo-Byzantine architecture.
 Consecrated in 1093, it’s one of the world’s most famous churches.

 Inside, is a golden extravaganza of mosaics, 90,000 square feet in total.
 The oldest mosaics in St. Mark’s date back to 1070, telling Old Testament stories.

-28. Grand Canal, Venice
+36. Grand Canal, Venice

 Cruising the historic Grand Canal in Venice is a classic, unmissable thing to do in Italy.
 As you sail, you can admire Venice’s must see sites and dreamy palazzos.
 The Grand Canal isn’t man made.
 It follows the path of an ancient river bed underneath.

 During Venice’s heyday, the Grand Canal was used by traders, making their way to the Rialto Bridge.
-Today, it’s flanked with over 170 buildings -- including pastel mansions, gleaming Byzantine palazzi, and Venice’s finest museums.
+Today, it’s flanked with over 170 buildings — including pastel mansions, gleaming Byzantine palazzi, and Venice’s finest museums.

 The most important buildings on the Grand Canal were residences of Venice’s powerful patrician families.
 Because of these sumptuous palaces, the Grand Canal has been described “as the most beautiful street in the world.”

-29. Roman Arena, Verona
+37. Roman Arena, Verona

 Verona is a beautiful peach colored town in northern Italy, an easy day trip from Venice.
 Its key landmark is the majestic Roman Arena, the Arena di Verona, in the Piazza Bra.
-It's the third largest classical arena in Italy, after Rome's Colosseum and Capua's Colosseum.
-And one of Italy's best preserved Roman monuments.
+Click here to book a skip the line ticket and tour.

 Built in A.D.
 30, the open air amphitheater first served as a stage for brutal gladiatorial games, jousts, circuses, and tournaments.
 It originally seated 30,000 people.

 The arena is still in use today.
 But instead of gory fight, you can watch large scale opera performances, benefitting from the wonderful acoustics of its elliptical shape.

-30. Scrovegni Chapel, Padua
+38. Scrovegni Chapel, Padua